linhdt55/Tokaikizai-2/wp-content/plugins/points-and-rewards-for-woocommerce/readme.txt

 Please visit [**WP Swings PAR Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/points-and-rewards-for-woocommerce/?utm_source=wpswings-par-kb&utm_medium=par-org-page&utm_campaign=kb)

 == Changelog ==

+= 2.7.0 - Released on 25 April 2025 =
+* New: SMS Integration
+* New: Whatsapp Integration
+* New: Option to deactivate / activate sms and whatsapp notification
+* New: Free shipping based on the user's membership level
+* New: Compatible with latest WP(6.8) & WC(9.8.2)

+= 2.6.3 - Released on 25 March 2025 =
+* New: List all shortcodes in Gutenberg Block
+* New : Compatibility with latest WP (6.7.2.) & WC (9.7.1)
+* New: Add the second level in Membership Settings

+= 2.6.2 - Released on 19 February 2025 =
+* New: Option to share Referral link on Pinterest
+* Enhancement : Points log naming convention
+* Fix: Design issues
+* New: Compatible with latest WP(6.7.2) & WC(9.6.2)
+* Enhancement: Enhancing the membership discount field by making it optional

+= 2.6.1 - Released on 23 January 2025 =
+* New : Compatible with latest WP(6.7.1) & WC(9.6.0)
+* Fix    : Minor validation issues

 = 2.6.0 - Released on 2 January 2025 =
 * New : Compatibility with WooCommerce Smart Coupon plugin